Riley-Py/PersonalWebsite-2.0/README.md

 ## Update as of July 30th, 2024

-I am going to be updating the website with using Tailwind CSS and VueJS.
+I am going to be making a new website, using Tailwind CSS and VueJS.
 I will also be using VueJS again, as what is the point of trying out React when I haven't even learned Javascript yet?
 I will be using Javascript in this project to do some neat stuff (view counter is one of them).
 Otherwise, this website serves as a good portfolio for all of the projects that don't have footage in the Github portfolio or on Linkedin.
 Made a small update changing some stuff.